Vlaaaaaaad/terraform-aws-fargate-refinery/README.md

 2. Copy the sample `terraform.tfvars.sample` into `terraform.tfvars` and specify the required variables there.

+3. Create a `myrules.toml` file with your Refinery rules.

-3. Run `terraform init` to download required providers and modules.
+4. Run `terraform init` to download required providers and modules.

-4. Run `terraform apply` to apply the Terraform configuration and create the required infrastructure.
+5. Run `terraform apply` to apply the Terraform configuration and create the required infrastructure.

-5. Run `terraform output refinery_url` to get URL where Refinery is reachable.
+6. Run `terraform output refinery_url` to get URL where Refinery is reachable.
 (Note: It may take a minute or two for the URL to become reachable the first time)

 ### As a Terraform module